Becoming an IT Business Analyst

 d) Product Owner: IT Business Analysts can transition into Product Owner roles, acting as a liaison between the business and development teams.
 They prioritise requirements, define product features, and ensure that the final product meets the needs of the end-users.

-e) Project Manager: With their strong understanding of business processes and technical expertise, IT Business Analysts can pursue Project Management roles.
+e) Project Manager: With their strong understanding of business processes and technical expertise, IT Business Analysts can pursue Project Management roles, though it’s important to understand the difference between Project Manager and Business Analyst in terms of responsibilities and focus areas.
 They oversee projects, coordinate resources, manage timelines and budgets, and ensure the successful delivery of IT solutions.

 Fulfill your potential as a Business Analyst with our Business Analyst Green Belt Training.